jackvandrunen/nim-csprng/README.md

 > &mdash; *The Two Towers*, JRR Tolkien

-The Stormcrow library contains implementations of common cryptographic primitives in the Nim programming language, with an emphasis on secure real-time communication.
-Stormcrow is being written primarily as a learning exercise for Nim (because that's clearly working out so well for OpenSSL...), but it uses well-vetted algorithms and implementations that are simple enough to be audited and tested easily.
+The Stormcrow library is a pure Nim library designed for authenticated encryption and key exchange, with an emphasis on real-time communication.
+Stormcrow uses well-vetted standards from the crypto community, and the implementations are designed to be simple enough to be audited and tested easily.

 ### Currently Implemented Features: